Economy of Croatia

-The economy of Croatia is a highly developed mixed economy.
+Croatia has a highly developed mixed economy.
 It is one of the largest economies in Southeast Europe by nominal gross domestic product (GDP).
-It maintains a similarly high regional GDP-per-capita.
-It is an open economy with accommodative foreign policy, highly dependent on international trade in Europe.
-Within Croatia, economic development varies among its counties, with strongest growth in Central Croatia and its financial centre, Zagreb.
+It maintains a similarly high regional GDP per capita.
+It is an open economy with an accommodative foreign policy, highly dependent on international trade in Europe.
+Within Croatia, economic development varies among its counties, with the strongest growth in Central Croatia and its financial centre, Zagreb.
 It has a very high level of human development, low levels of income inequality, and a high quality of life.
 Croatia's labor market has been perennially inefficient, with an underdeveloped investment climate and an ineffective corporate and income tax system.

 Croatia's economic history is closely linked to its historic nation-building efforts.
 Its pre-industrial economy leveraged the country's geography and natural resources to guide agricultural growth.
 The 1800s saw a shipbuilding boom, railroading, and widespread industrialization.
-During the 1900s, Croatia entered into a planned economy (with socialism) in 1941 and a command economy (with communism) during World War II.
-It experienced rapid urbanization in the 1950s and decentralized in 1965, diversifying its economy before the independence of Croatia in 1990.
+During the 1900s, Croatia entered a planned economy (with socialism) in 1941 and a command economy (with communism) during World War II.
+It underwent rapid urbanization in the 1950s and decentralized in 1965, diversifying its economy before the independence of Croatia in 1990.
 The Croatian War of Independence (1991–95) curbed 21–25% of wartime GDP, leaving behind a developing transition economy.

 The modern Croatian economy is considered high-income, dominated by its tertiary service and industry sectors which account for 70% of GDP.
 Tourism in Croatia routinely generates 10% to 15% of total GDP.
-Croatia is an emerging energy power in Europe, with strategic investments in liquefied natural gas (LNG), geothermal networks, and electric transport.
-It supports regional economic activity via transportation networks along the Adriatic Sea and throughout Pan-European corridors.
-It is a member of the European Union, Eurozone, and Schengen Area.
-Croatia has free-trade agreements with many world nations and is a part of the World Trade Organization (2000) and the EEA (2013).
+An emerging energy power in Europe, it has strategic investments in liquefied natural gas, geothermal networks, and electric transport.
+It supports regional economic activity via transportation networks along the Adriatic Sea and throughout European corridors.
+It is a member of the Eurozone and Schengen Area.
+Croatia has free-trade agreements with many world nations and is part of the WTO (2000) and EEA (2013).